engjen/Liver_Lung_PDAC/README.md

 ## Analysis environment

-To run the main analysis, installing python3/miniconda, and enter the following in the terminal to set up an `analysis` environment.
+To run the main analysis, install [python3/miniconda](https://docs.conda.io/en/latest/miniconda.html) (installers for Windows, macOS and Linux), and enter the following in the terminal to set up an `analysis` environment.

 `conda create -n analysis`